-There will be no coursework component, instead, all students will carry out 16 'required practicals' that will be tested within the examination.
-There will be 6 exams at the end of the course; 2 Biology, 2 Chemistry and 2 Physics.
+There will be no coursework component.
+Instead, all students will carry out required practical assessments that will be tested within the written examinations.
+There will be six exams at the end of the course; two Biology, two Chemistry and two Physics.